17 Best Customer Support Platform Portals in 2025

 When building your customer support platform, be sure that you include the following functionalities.
 Most excellent customer support platforms have these in common:

-- Customer feedback collection: Allow customers to rate their support experience so you can learn if you need to improve.
-Use surveys or feedback forms to gather insights and improve service quality.
+- Customer feedback collection: Let customers rate their support experience through surveys or feedback forms to spot gaps and improve service quality.

 - Analytics and reporting: Track key metrics like response time, resolution time, and customer satisfaction (CSAT).
 Use the data to identify trends and improve agent performance.

-While the above features are par for the course, the following are some advanced functionalities that you can elect to include — they aren’t required, but you may need them for specific use cases or if you are looking to stand out among your competition:
+While the above features are par for the course, the following are some advanced functionalities that you can elect to include.
+But they can help you stand out among your competition:

 Security and Compliance Features To Look For

-Looking for security and compliance tools in your customer support portal software is crucial for protecting customer data, maintaining trust, and ensuring regulatory adherence.
+Look for security and compliance tools that protect customer data, maintain trust, and ensure regulatory adherence.
 Here are a few critical security and compliance features to consider:

-Seek legal advice to determine if your customer support software must comply with specific regulatory requirements — failure to comply could result in unfavorable consequences.
+Seek legal advice to determine if your customer support software must comply with specific regulatory requirements.
+Failure to comply could result in financial penalties or legal consequences.

 Frequently Asked Questions